Estuary

 Below is a visual of how a stack’s components might interact.
 Again, this varies widely, so it’s just an example.

-The future of the modern data stack
+modern data stack diagram

 We’re entering a new wave of innovation for the data stack.
 Platforms and solutions are proliferating at a dizzying pace.